dibyendumajumdar/ravi-compiler/README.md

 * AST simplifier (alpha) - responsible for performing some initial simplifications such as constant folding.
 * linearizer (alpha) - responsible for constructing a linear IR representation of the AST.
 * optimizer (Work in progress) - responsible for improving the code
-* codegenerator (Work in progress) - responsible for generating C code
+* codegenerator (alpha) - responsible for generating C code

 ## Status

+* 22-Jun-2021 Increased coverage of Lua syntax to cover string contenations and generic for loops
 * 28-Nov-2020 We can generate code for a large subset of Ravi language and run the compiled code from Ravi.
 * 01-Dec-2020 The generated code is now also suitable for AOT compilation but requires special loading facility in Ravi.
 * 17-Jan-2021 The code is now C++ compliant so we can compile everything in C++ or C.